 The following is a summary of certain key disclosures in our Proxy Statement.
-This is only a summary, and it may not contain all the information that is important to you.
-For more complete information, please review the Proxy Statement as well as our 2022 Annual Report, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
-References to "Herbalife," "Herbalife Nutrition", "the Company," "we," "us" or "our" refer to Herbalife Nutrition Ltd.
+This is only a summary, and it does not contain all the information that is important to you.
+For more complete information, please review the Proxy Statement as well as our 2023 Annual Report, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
+References to "Herbalife," "the Company," "we," "us" or "our" refer to Herbalife Ltd.

-Proposals to be Voted on and Board Voting Recommendation: s Proposals More Information Board's Voting Recommendation Proposal 1 Election of Directors Page 16 FOR EACH NOMINEE Proposal 2 Advisory Vote to Approve the Compensation of the Company's Named Executive Officers Page 25 FOR Proposal 3 Advisory Vote as to the Frequency of Shareholder Advisory Votes on Compensation of the Company's Named Executive Officers Page 26 FOR EVERY 1 YEAR Proposal 4 Approve, as a Special Resolution, the Name Change of the Company from "Herbalife Nutrition Ltd." to "Herbalife Ltd." Page 27 FOR Proposal 5 Approve the Company's 2023 Stock Incentive Plan Page 28 FOR Proposal 6 Ratification, on an advisory basis, of PricewaterhouseCoopers LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2023 Page 34 FOR
+Proposals to be Voted on and Board Voting Recommendations Proposals More Information Board's Voting Recommendation Proposal 1 Election of Directors Page 16 FOR EACH NOMINEE Proposal 2 Advisory Vote to Approve the Compensation of the Company's Named Executive Officers Page 26 FOR Proposal 3 Approve an amendment and restatement of the Company's 2023 Stock Incentive Plan to increase the number of Common Shares available for issuance under such plan Page 27 FOR Proposal 4 Ratification, on an advisory basis, of PricewaterhouseCoopers LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2024 Page 34 FOR